microverseinc/ror-social-scaffold/README.md

 > such as facebook.com.
 Users can send request to one another and view the posts written by the user or from the user's
 > friend list.

+## Features

+- Allow users to send a friend request to other users
+- Multiple request states, such as,
+  - Invite to friendship
+  - Accept friendship
+  - Reject friendship
+  - Cancel friend request sent
+  - Remove friend from the list
+- Show posts written by the user and by the user's friends
+- Followed TDD
+- End to end testing

 ## Built With

 - Ruby v2.7.2